-As states open back up for business during the COVID-19 pandemic, various guidelines were designed to make shopping safer for consumers and retail workers.
+As states open back up for business during the COVID-19 pandemic, various guidelines were designed to make jewelry try-on safer in stores for consumers and retail workers.
 Though jewelry stores aren’t explicitly addressed in these guidelines, many of the recommendations apply to the jewelry-shop setting.
 Here are 8 Safety Tips to Make Jewelry Try-Ons Safer in Stores.

 Jewelers can also take cues from major department stores when instituting new safety measures.
 Here are some precautions to make for the safeties of everybody.

 Tip #1 Social Distancing Protocol